Sustainable Cooks

 As an Amazon Associate, I earn from qualifying purchases.

-Macerating and sugaring strawberries make an incredible addition to serve over cakes, yogurt, or even a simple bowl of vanilla ice cream.
-The sugar draws out natural juices in the berries and makes an incredible sauce of goodness.
+Macerating and sugaring strawberries are an incredible addition to serve over baked goods, breakfast, yogurt, or even a simple bowl of vanilla ice cream.

 3 photos showing the process of macerated strawberries